-So long as an event of default remains unremedied, the holders of certificates of any class in the related trust fund having certificate balances or notional balances aggregating not less than 25% of the aggregate of the certificate balances or notional balances of such class may

-- terminate all obligations and duties imposed upon Farmer Mac (other than its obligations under Farmer Mac's guarantee) under the trust agreement, and - name and appoint a successor or successors to succeed to and assume all of such obligations and duties.
+So long as an Event of Default remains unremedied, the Trustee or the Holders of Certificates of any Class in the related Trust Fund having Certificate Balances or Notional Balances aggregating not less than 25% of the aggregate of the Certificate Balances or Notional Balances of such Class may (a) terminate all obligations and duties imposed upon Farmer Mac (other than its obligations under the Farmer Mac Guarantee) under the Trust Agreement, and (b) name and appoint a successor or successors to succeed to and assume all of such obligations and duties.
 Such actions shall be effected by notice in writing to Farmer Mac and shall become effective upon receipt of such notice by Farmer Mac and the acceptance of such appointment by such successor or successors.
+Because the Trustee is required to give notice to Farmer Mac of any failure to make a required distribution, the Holders' failure to give such notice will not result in a waiver of the remedies available upon default.